OWASP/owasp-summit-2017/Working-Sessions/Threat-Model/Threat-Modeling-Diagramming-Techniques.md

 ## Why

-OWASP should have content for different types of diagram, different (for example, structured and unstructured) ways to store those diagrams, and how to use each type.
+OWASP should have content for different types of diagram, different ways to store those diagrams (for example, structured and unstructured), and how to use each type.

 ## What

 ...what text...

-## Definition of Done
+## Outcomes

 ...Add text...